 How to Apply: Complete the application on the website.
 Applicants must also submit an essay of 750 words or less related to the challenges they’ve faced and how the award will help them live their dreams.

-This is a non-traditional scholarship offered to VERMONT women.
-Woman resident of the State of Vermont whose principal, long-term job has been homemaking, and who has lost her main source of income because of separation, divorce, widowhood, spousal disability or long-term unemployment.
+This is a non-traditional scholarship offered to VERMONT women: residents of the State of Vermont whose principal, long-term job has been homemaking, and who has lost her main source of income because of separation, divorce, widowhood, spousal disability or long-term unemployment.
 Award from $500 to $1500.

 - Have a plan for further education or employment gains.
 (Be specific.)